 - Battery loaders – reduces heat generation and diesel particulate emissions, resulting in lower ventilation and cooling requirements;

 - Alternative truck technology – smaller, lighter units, faster travel times, lower capital and operating costs;

-- Small drive sizes – reduces waste moved, therefore lower development costs; and
+- Small drive sizes – reduces waste moved, requires less ground support and lowers development costs;

-- Drilling automation – increases utilisation, improved quality resulting in less rework.
+- Drilling automation – increases utilisation, improved quality resulting in less rework; and

 More work is required to advance these opportunities to Feasibility Study standard.
-These opportunities will be assessed as part of the next phase of optimisation work due to be completed during the December 2017 quarter.
+These opportunities will continue to be assessed for potential adoption by the Company in the future.

-- US$ commodity prices and US$:A$ FX rate.
+- US$ commodity prices, diesel fuel price and US$:A$ FX rate.

 The Company adopted conservative lateral and vertical development rates in its studies, which are below current Australian best practice for these activities.
 In 2015, the Company developed the 1570 Exploration Drill Drive to Savannah North, without experiencing development problems or delays due to ground conditions.
 In the event that access to Savannah North is delayed, additional remnant ore at Savannah would be available to maintain milling activities, both from material already in the mining plan, and additional ore sources below the 900 Fault which are currently excluded from the mining plan.

 An independent geotechnical assessment of the ground conditions at the location of the proposed Savannah North Fresh Air Rise concluded that apart from the weathered top 35m, ground conditions were favourable for the development of the vent rise.
-In the event of delays to establishing the Savannah North ventilation circuit, alternative ventilation strategies would be implemented.
+In the event of unforeseen geotechnical issues impacting completion of the ventilation raisebore hole, an option to complete the fresh air raise using the horadiam development method would be available.
+If delays to establishing the Savannah North ventilation circuit impacted production, alternative temporary ventilation strategies would be implemented.